Maclodawn/Earthbending-Project/README.md

 # Power of the elements

-A game in which players can fight using the environment.
+A game in which players can fight using the environment based on the elements.

 ## AUTHORS
 8INF955 - Video games conception and development (UQAC - University of Québec at Chicoutimi)